christineymshen/christineymshen.github.io/_posts/2020-12-23-Efficient_R.markdown

 Tested the first one takes 1/3 time.

-12. initialize logical vector
+12.initialize logical vector

 `rep(TRUE,m)` is slightly faster compared to `!logical(m)` if I want to initialize a logical vector of TRUE of length m.

-13. matrix inverse
+13.matrix inverse

 If the matrix is symmetric, which is the case for me most of the time now anyway, then it's faster to use `chol2inv(chol(M))` compared to `solve(M)`.
 Microbenchmarking shows that it takes less than half the time.

-### I'm still wondering about ...
+## I'm still wondering about ...

 1. When I subset a matrix using indicators, sometimes if there's only one item left, the matrix will automatically collapse into a vector.
 In order to avoid the lost of dimension, I use `drop=F`.
 But I don't know whether this will lead to inefficiency in codes.